wechaty/wechaty/README.md

 .init()
 ```

-This bot just log all the message to the console.
+This bot can log all message to console.
 Source code(TypeScript version) at [here](https://github.com/wechaty/wechaty/blob/master/example/roger-bot.ts).

 You can find more example from [Wiki](https://github.com/wechaty/wechaty/wiki/Example) and [Example Directory](https://github.com/wechaty/wechaty/blob/master/example/).